Why? Well gravity pulls both bullets and arrows towards the ground the moment they’re shot from something.

 The longer the distance to target, the longer the drop.

-Some people judge distance by eye and through practice but with the technology on offer today the easiest and quickest way of assessing the distance to a target is by using a rangefinder.
+Some people measure distance by eye and through practice but with the technology on offer today the easiest and quickest way of assessing the distance to a target is by using a rangefinder.

 Table of Contents